ParrotSec/documentation/src/en/file-and-directory-permissions.md

 	-rwxrw---- 1 root root  780 oct 18 01:17 wireless-dos-ids.py
 	-rwxrw---- 1 root root 1587 oct 18 01:05 wireless-dos.py

-In the previous example, we can see how the user and group owner of all the files that are in the scripts directory have changed.
+In this example, we can see how the user and group owner of all the files that are in the scripts directory have changed.
 Let's see an example where we are only going to change the owner user.

 	┌─[root@parrot]─[/home/parrot]
 	└──╼ #ls -l scripts/